Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 A non-negative IEEE-754 floating point number representing the target volume of the batch at the start of fermentation.

+- BeerXML Type: `Floating Point`
+- BeerXML Units: `Liter`
-- Key Name: `:batch-size`
+- Clojure Key Name: `:batch-size`
-- Type: Double
+- Clojure Type: Double
 - Example: `5.8`

 ## Boil Size

 A non-negative IEEE-754 floating point number representing the pre-boil volume for the equipment setup.

+- BeerXML Type: `Floating Point`
+- BeerXML Units: `Liter`
-- Key Name: `:boil-size`
+- Clojure Key Name: `:boil-size`
-- Type: Double
+- Clojure Type: Double
 - Example: `10.8`

 ## Boil Time

 A non-negative IEEE-754 floating point number representing the normal amount of time one boils for this equipment setup.
 This can be used with the evaporation rate to calculate the evaporation loss.

+- BeerXML Type: `Floating Point`
+- BeerXML Units: `Minute`
-- Key Name: `:boil-time`
+- Clojure Key Name: `:boil-time`
-- Type: Double
+- Clojure Type: Double
 - Example: `15.0`

 ## Calculate Boil Volume